Intercompany

 - Enter the code of the Parties that should be grouped under the Parties subpage.

-1.5 - Topics
+2.5 - Setup Topics

 Learn how to set up Topics in Pryme Intercompany, used for publishing data to other Business Central companies.

 Topics are used for publishing data to other parties.
-Topics themselves do not send data directly but act as a notification system that alerts subscribers to pull data.
+Topics do not send data directly but act as a notification system that alerts subscribers to pull data.

-The Topic defines the types of data (tables and fields) that are available to be transferred to other parties.
+The topic defines the types of data (tables and fields) that are available to be transferred to other parties.
 Conditions can be added to filter and control which data should be transferred.

 Topic card